Pam Schweitzer Home | European Reminiscence Network & International Work

 Reminiscence in Dementia Care

-Current Theatre Production: Stories
+Current Theatre Production: Voices from the Shadows

-Stories is a new professional theatre production devised by Pam Schweitzer featuring the experience of people with dementia and their carers.
+Voices from the Shadows is a new professional theatre production devised by Pam Schweitzer featuring the experience of people with dementia and their carers.
 Their words are delivered by two older professional actors, Pamela Lyne and Godfrey Jackman, in highly charged 4-minute extracts from their letters, writings and recordings, thus ensuring that their voices are clearly heard in the conference context.
 The extracts demonstrate anger and sadness, but are also full of humour and compassion.
-This production was developed for the Alzheimers Society and is available on request as a stimulus to discussion in training events and conferences concerning dementia.
 Contact Pam Schweitzer for details: pam@pamschweitzer.com

 Remembering Yesterday, Caring Today